Toddler sleep: what you need to know

 Once asleep, most toddlers sleep through most nights without waking mum or dad.
 But toddlers love to test their independence, so getting them to bed in the first place can be a challenge.

 Young children also get overtired easily.
 When they do, they find it harder to get to sleep.
-Once you can spot your child’s signs of tiredness, you’ll be able to settle him to sleep before grumpiness sets in.
+Once you can spot your child’s signs of tiredness, you’ll be able to settle your child to sleep before grumpiness sets in.
 A firm and consistent bedtime routine will be a big help.

 Understanding sleep and sleep patterns is an important starting point for helping your child develop healthy habits and a positive attitude towards sleep.